ehForwarderBot/ehForwarderBot/docs/getting-started.md

 ## Get it up and running
 Most of the time, you can just run `python3 main.py -d start`  and it should be ready to go.

-> **Run it as a normal process**
+!!! tip "Run it as a normal process"
-> Besides, you can still use the classic `python3 main.py` to launch EFB.
+    Besides, you can still use the classic `python3 main.py` to launch EFB.
 If you want to keep it running in the background when accessing the machine via SSH, you can use tools like `screen` to prevent it from being terminated during disconnection.

 However, some channels may require one-time credentials (e.g. Dynamic QR code scanning for WeChat Web Protocol).
 When you run the module, you may be required to take some actions before the bot goes online.